sdinkle/brbp-web-version/README.md

 * **Evaluator name:** Enter the name of the person performing the final evaluation on this package.
 * **Organization name:** Enter the name of the organization that the person named above represents.

-Upon completing the web form, the evaluator can generate a pre-formatted checklist that should be saved as a PDF (through the browser's Print function).
-This PDF will be included as part of the package's deliverables.
+Upon completing the web form, the evaluator can generate a pre-formatted checklist that should be saved as a PDF (through the browser's Print function) and included as part of the package's deliverables.

 **Please note:** It is *strongly* recommended that you access this form using a browser other than Internet Explorer.